Inverse Square Law for Radiation Skip to main content

 Regulatory Boundaries Defined by Dose Rate

-The NRC defines radiation area classifications in 10 CFR 20.1003 based on dose rate.
-These classifications trigger specific posting and access control requirements under 10 CFR 20.1902:
+The NRC defines radiation area classifications in 10 CFR 20.1003 using dose rate at specified distances.
+Those definitions connect to posting requirements under 10 CFR 20.1902:

 Note that the measurement point for Radiation Area and High Radiation Area is at 30 cm from the source or surface, not at contact.
 This distinction matters for small sealed sources in shielded containers where the dose rate at contact may be high but drops rapidly with distance.